pulumi/docs/pulumi-hugo/themes/default/content/docs/reference/yaml/_index.md

 Generally speaking, most values permit an expression and exceptions will be documented as not permitting an expression, as above.

 In these contexts, any JSON/YAML value may be provided.
 If that value is a string, it is interpolated.
-If that value is an object, and the object has a key with a prefix of `Fn::`, it is evaluated as an expression.
+If that value is an object, and the object has a key with a prefix of `fn::`, it is evaluated as an expression.

 #### Interpolation